Aetopia/Lunar-Client-Lite-Launcher/README.md

 -Xms1G -Xmx1G -Xmn768m -XX:+DisableAttachMechanism
 ```

-2. This is a slightly modified version of MC's default arguments for OpenJDK 16.
+2. This is a slightly modified version of MC's default arguments.
 From what I have seen using these arguments will make LC use 3 GB (5 and above will cause memory leaks) RAM and should provide optimal performance.

  ```
 -Xms3G -Xmx3G -Xmn1G -XX:+UnlockExperimentalVMOptions -XX:+UseG1GC -XX:G1NewSizePercent=20 -XX:G1ReservePercent=20 -XX:MaxGCPauseMillis=50 -XX:G1HeapRegionSize=32M
 ```
 3. This is a slightly modified version of MC's default arguments.
-Here MC clears out RAM more slowly as compared to any other arguments listed here.
+Here MC clears out the GC more slowly as compared to any other arguments listed here.
 This should also provide optimal performance alongside the other arguments listed here.

 ```
 -XX:+UseG1GC -Xmx3G -Xms3G -Xmn1G -Dsun.rmi.dgc.server.gcInterval=2147483646 -XX:+UnlockExperimentalVMOptions -XX:G1NewSizePercent=20 -XX:G1ReservePercent=20 -XX:MaxGCPauseMillis=50 -XX:G1HeapRegionSize=32M